NREL/battery-heat-output/README.md

 - 'src' folder contains classes and methods for data processing, model definitions and training, and analysis tools for plotting results
 - `main.py` trains models and saves resulting predictions and errors into json files
-- 'Plots.ipynb' creates plots of the data and results, as shown in the manuscript
+- 'Plots.ipynb' creates plots of the data and results, as shown in the manuscript Other Jupyter notebooks contain testing on other cell types in the databank, SHAP feature analysis, and testing/training of models on data with varied SOC before triggering thermal runaway.

 ## Installation
 Setup a virtual environment using conda with the 'environment.yml' file.